Elaine Chao: Personal life

 In 1993, Chao married Mitch McConnell, U.S. Senator from Kentucky.

 The University of Louisville's Ekstrom Library opened the "McConnell-Chao Archives" in November 2009.
 It is a major component of the university's McConnell Center.

-From July 2022 onward, Trump had criticized McConnell's leadership on social media and directed attacks at Chao, including calling her "Coco Chow," seen by some as overtly racist.
+From July 2022 onward, Trump had criticized McConnell's leadership on social media and directed attacks at Chao, including calling her "Coco Chow," which was widely condemned as racist.
 In a statement to Politico in January 2023, Chao said that people had "deliberately misspelled or mispronounced my name.
 Asian Americans have worked hard to change that experience for the next generation.
-He doesn’t seem to understand that, which says a whole lot more about him than it will ever say about Asian Americans."
+He doesn't seem to understand that, which says a whole lot more about him than it will ever say about Asian Americans."

+Chao was traveling in China for a long-planned philanthropic visit when her husband experienced cardiac arrest and was hospitalized on June 14, 2026.
+She returned to the US on July 7.
+Her spokesperson said, "The Senator's health did not warrant an immediate return to the US."

 Campaigning

 In the two years leading up to the 2014 U.S. Senate elections, during which time Chao was not in public office, Chao "headlined fifty of her own events and attended hundreds more with and on behalf of" her husband and was seen as "a driving force of his reelection campaign" and eventual victory over Democratic candidate Alison Lundergan Grimes, who had portrayed McConnell as "anti-woman".
 After winning the election, McConnell said, "The biggest asset I have by far is the only Kentucky woman who served in a president's cabinet, my wife, Elaine Chao."

 She has been described by Jan Karzen, a longtime friend of McConnell's, as adding "a softer touch" to McConnell's style by speaking of him "in a feminine, wifely way".
-She has also been described as "the campaign hugger".
-The New York Times described Chao as "unapologetically ambitious".
+Chao has also been described as "the campaign hugger".
+The New York Times described her as "unapologetically ambitious".

 Chao's father has donated "millions of dollars" to the Chao-McConnell family.
 Chao's extended family has given more than a million dollars to McConnell's campaigns.
 The extended family is also a top contributor to the Republican Party of Kentucky, giving it approximately $525,000 over two decades.